 If you would like further advice on Chicken Houses please call us on 01300 345229 or visit our page on Choosing the best Chicken House

 When it comes to providing a cosy winter retreat, preparation is everything.
-Autumn is the time to give the house a really thorough clean with Poultry Shield Liquid, a sanitiser which helps eliminate any dormant red mite, as well as any other mites and bacteria.
+Autumn is the time to give the house a really thorough clean with Poultry Shield Liquid, a sanitiser that helps eliminate any dormant red mite, as well as any other mites and bacteria.

 A deep layer of quality Chopped Hemp Bedding for your huddled masses is very important in foul weather, so it's worth spending some time to choose wisely.
-We recommend the dust-free HempBed-E Poultry Bedding particularly because of its high absorbency, good insulation properties and with Eucalyptus additives, it will collectively offer your girls the best chance of a warm, comfortable and disease-free winter.
+We recommend the dust-free HempBed-E Poultry Bedding particularly because of its high absorbency, good insulation properties and Eucalyptus additives, it will collectively offer your girls the best chance of a warm, comfortable and disease-free winter.

 Aubiose Hemp Bedding is also a very good alternative, but whichever you choose, do ensure that you put down a good thick layer on the henhouse floor and in the nest boxes, regularly remove any mess to discourage rats and the build-up of bacteria.

 A quick note here about Hay and Straw.
 Whilst seen by some as 'traditional' bedding, do also remember that 'traditionally' we also used to empty our chamber pots into the street - with much the same results!
-Straw and Hay rots when wet and has very low absorbency, soon leaving your ladies at the mercy of the damp and their own poo; which incidentally provides perfect conditions for potentially deadly mould spores to quickly develop.
+Straw and Hay rot when wet and has very low absorbency, soon leaving your ladies at the mercy of the damp and their own poo; which incidentally provides perfect conditions for potentially deadly mould spores to quickly develop.
 Like the Plague, some things really are better consigned to the history books!

 Crazy like a Fox